mashukrony/mashukrony/README.md

-- 👋 Hi, I’m @mashukrony
+- 👋 Hi, I’m Mashuk Rony
 - 🌱 I’m currently in 3rd year as a Software engineering student (Bachelor's)
 - 📫 How to reach me: mashukrony012@gmail.com